 Within this COSHH (Control of Substances Hazardous to Health) training you will learn in detail about the risks that may be present in the hospitality industry, and specifically in relation to hazardous substances.
 Your training will explore the COSHH regulations and the steps you can take to reduce exposure, improving COSHH Awareness.
 The material that you will study allows you to understand and undertake a COSHH (Control of Substances Hazardous to Health) risk assessment, identify and use the correct signage for your work activities and specific hazards and risks associated with the various hazardous substances.

 Through this training, you will become competent and confident in the identification of risks associated with hazardous substances.
 The learning journey that you will complete will be high quality, immersive experience with interactive elements to reinforce learning and you will immediately see the benefits of completing your training with us.
 When you study one of our courses, they are delivered entirely online so you can complete your training at a time and place that suits you provided that you have access to the internet.

-The course is divided into 7 easy to follow modules which consist of:
+Our COSHH Awareness course is divided into 7 easy to follow modules which consist of:

-COSHH Introduction – In the first module of the COSHH training course, you will develop a good understanding of what the regulations relate to, you should be able to identify hazardous substances and recognise the health implications of working with these substances.
+COSHH Introduction – In the first module of the COSHH Awareness training course, you will develop a good understanding of what the regulations relate to, you should be able to identify hazardous substances and recognise the health implications of working with these substances.
 Students will also explore why COSHH is important and the obligations of employers.